Art and The Unconscious

 Gerard describes his artistic style as ‘chaos’ art, which involves finding meaning and purpose in the chaotic and synchronistic imagery bubbling up from the deep unconscious.
 Gerard’s artistic style, complements the Jungian approach through the paradoxical elements of colour and dark, disturbing and soothing, violence and innocence in his imagery.

-Having been on his own journey through the psyche Gerard speaks of both the containing and cleansing effects of creative practice and is therefore an advocate for the benefits of art for mental health.
+Having been on his own journey through the psyche, Gerard speaks of both the containing and cleansing effects of creative practice and is an advocate for the benefits of art for mental health.

 COURSE STRUCTURE